Telephone: 01604 545519

 During mealtimes clinical activity is reduced as much as possible to allow your child to eat their meals in a pleasant and undisturbed manner.

 The ward has a nicely decorated parent’s room where eating and drinking facilities are available.
 This is a child free zone.
-We ask for the safety of children that hot drinks are not taken into the ward area.
-Once the lights are out at night we would ask parents to watch any television in the parents room.
+We ask for the safety of children that hot drinks are not taken into the ward area unless they have a secure lid.
+Once the lights are out at night we would ask parents to watch any television in the parents room and not at the bedside.
 This is to help prevent children being subjected to inappropriate TV being viewed in their rooms.
-You are reminded that photography is not permitted on the children's ward without prior permission and we would ask that mobile phone use is limited to the parents room only.
+Photography is not permitted on the children's ward without prior permission and we would ask that mobile phone use is limited to the parents room only.

 Links on this website